-The Planning Board approved a variance with this application, for the clearing of the 12 specimen trees on-site.
+A variance is requested with this application for the clearing of the 12 specimen trees on-site.
+Staff recommends approval of the variance.
 Subtitle 25 does not require mitigation for the removal of specimen trees but does require mitigation for the removal of woodland.
 Woodland conservation requirements are proposed to be met through off-site woodland mitigation banks.
 The planting of trees on-site will be required in conformance with the landscape requirements of the TDDP or the Landscape Manual, as applicable, which will be reviewed further at the time of DSP.